hadiy961/sfDBTools/docs/ENCRYPTION.md

-# Encryption Consistency in sfDBTools
+# Encryption Consistency in sfDBTools_new

 ## Overview
-sfDBTools now uses a unified encryption approach across all components to ensure consistency between configuration files and backup files.
+sfDBTools_new now uses a unified encryption approach across all components to ensure consistency between configuration files and backup files.

 ## Encryption Method
 - **Algorithm**: AES-256-GCM (authenticated encryption)